buttegab/focs-assignments/day15/day15.md

 If you add a separate file, please include the following at the top:

 ```
-Student Name: Frankly Olin [change to your name]
+Student Name: Gabriel Butterick [change to your name]
 Check one:
-[ ] I completed this assignment without assistance or external resources.
+[x] I completed this assignment without assistance or external resources.
 [ ] I completed this assignment with assistance from ___
    and/or using these external resources: ___
 ```